Table of Contents

 Stay overnight in a hotel in Bentota on day 5 of the Sri Lanka itinerary for 6 days.

 Day 6 of Sri Lanka trip 6 days

 Leisurely breakfast at the hotel and leave for Colombo.
 On the last day of the trip, no important activities are planned.
 However, the guests can visit the Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them, this optional southern Sri Lanka tour cost US$ 75 p.p.
 The guests, who have an early departure from Colombo or Mattala can opt for an early transfer to the airport.

 Why you should use Seerendipity for your 6 days trip

-Seerendipity tour is a fully locally owned travel company with the head office in Colombo.
+Seerendipity tour is a fully locally owned travel company with a head office in Colombo.
 The highly experienced local staff is a key strength of Seerendipity tours and they can plan your dream holiday to Sri Lanka.

-Best price for your Sri Lanka trip
+Best price for your Sri Lanka vacation packages

-When you book a tour with us, you directly book the tour with the local company, it means there are no middlemen and therefore you can guarantee the best price.
+When you book a tour with us, you directly book the tour with the local company, which means there are no middlemen and therefore you can guarantee the best price.
 Simply get in touch with us and let us know when you travel and what you like to see.

-Our staff make a personalized program for you, which you can change until you find the best package for you.
+Our staff makes a personalized program for you, which you can change until you find the best package for you.
 You can also browse our existing tour packages for inspiration; all our ready-made tour packages are customizable and can be tailored to meet all your expectations.
-Write us on firstname.lastname@example.org
+Write to us at firstname.lastname@example.org